 As previously stated, these trees need a lot of water to maintain healthy growth.
 They do best in soils heavy with moisture and with a good source of sunlight.
 These trees have a large and complex root system which often helps steady the land to keep river bank erosions at a minimum.
 For this reason, Black Willows are the perfect tree to plant on land that is near water and constantly wet.

 The Silky Willow Tree Loves Water

 A Black Willow usually will not start producing seeds until about 10 years old.
-These seeds can grow very quickly when the soil and sun exposure are best.
 These trees grow the most during the springtime and that is also when they are most likely to bloom and produce seeds.

 When there is a good source of water and plentiful sunlight these trees will grow fast, and large.
 The branches to not hang down, but rather grow up and out.
 When the trees are larger they will provide nice shady spots.
 Because these trees are native to swampy, wet regions they are able to withstand floods and can continue to grow after an area has flooded.
 They are also able to adapt to changes in soil.
 Neither special minerals nor a certain amount of nitrogen are needed to grow these trees.

 Black Willows are also very resistant when it comes to insect damage.

 The branches from this tree are easy to bend and are good to build with because they do not splinter easily.
 Being so hard to splinter makes these branches perfect for constructing crates and other wooden utensils or knickknacks.
 Before modern times, branches of trees were also used to make artificial limbs for people.
 The bark when ingested by way of a tea or even by chewing on it provides one with natural pain relief due to the amount of salicin or salicylic acid that it holds.